Calabi-Yau Threefolds from Vex Triangulations: 4D Reflexive Polytopes II: Counting Triangulations

 \section{4D Reflexive Polytopes II: Counting Triangulations}

-In this section we use the algorithm of \cref{sec:algo} to explicitly enumerate fine regular triangulations (i.e., fine regular simplicial fans) arising from the KS database for $h^{1,1} \leq 7$.
+In this section we use the algorithm of \cref{sec:algo}, implemented and run using \texttt{CYTools} \cite{Demirtas:2022hqf} and \texttt{regfans} \cite{regfans}, to explicitly enumerate fine regular triangulations (i.e., fine regular simplicial fans) arising from the KS database for $h^{1,1} \leq 7$.
+Such a computation generalizes the counting of FRSTs performed in \cite{Altman:2014bfa, Crino:2022zjk} to include vex triangulations.
 We also present some particular examples and compute upper bounds on the total number of fine regular triangulations in KS.
 Finally, we present upper bounds on fine regular triangulations in the KS database, generalizing the methods of \cite{Demirtas:2020dbm}.